Dotcra/dot/README.md

-# DOT - a DOM manipulator that extends DOM
+# DOT - a DOM manipulator that extends the DOM extension.

 ## Installation
 ```